 26. Be Social

-Don’t neglect your social media – try to connect your festive emails with your tweets, photos or pins, listen to what your audience is saying!
+Don’t neglect your social media – try to connect your festive emails with your tweets, photos, or pins, and listen to what your audience is saying!
 Use the opportunity to build relationships with your audience.

 27. Post-holiday Deals